Karma3Labs/lens-mlfeed-be/DeveloperGuide.md

 # bucket to persist different version of the ML model and predictions from the model versions
 gsutil mb gs://vijay-lensv2-ml/

-# to bucket to host pyspark dependencies
+# a bucket to host pyspark dependencies
 gsutil mb gs://vijay-lens-pyspark-deps/
 ```
 ## Generate EigenTrust Profile scores and rankings